Enjoying the Great Outdoors: Training Your Dog for Fun

 5.2 Training your dog to walk off-leash

 Walking your dog off-leash requires a high level of trust and obedience.
-Start by practicing in a secure and enclosed area, such as a fenced-in yard or a safe park.
+Start by practicing in a secure and enclosed area, such as a fenced-in yard or a safe .
 Use a long training leash at first to provide a sense of freedom while maintaining control.
-Practice recall commands and reward your dog for coming when called.
+Practice and reward your dog for coming when called.
 Gradually increase the distance and duration of off-leash walks as your dog demonstrates consistent obedience.
 Remember to always prioritize your dog's safety and follow local leash laws.

 5.3 Practicing recall in distracting situations